Third Temple: Bar Kokhba revolt

 In the early 2nd century CE, Roman Emperor Hadrian granted permission to rebuild the destroyed Second Temple—probably as a means to pacify the Jews after the wider Diaspora Revolt and the specifically Judaean Kitos War—but changed his mind.
 There used to be a minority of scholars claiming that the forces of Simon bar Kokhba captured Jerusalem from the Romans in 132 and held it for about three years, but there is little mainstream support for the concept.
 The dwindling hope for regaining Jerusalem led to the writing of the Mishna, as the religious leaders believed that the next attempt to rebuild the temple might be centuries away, and memory of the practices and ceremonies must be documented, otherwise they would be lost.
-As punishment for the revolt, the Romans induce the Jews in Judea through mass killings, widespread enslavement, and displacement of many of the Jewish populations; the Romans also renamed Jerusalem to Aelia Capitolina, a Roman pagan city, and Judea to Syria Palaestina; Jews were prohibited from accessing the city except on the day of Tisha B'av.
+Following the suppression of the revolt, the Roman authorities killed, enslaved, and displaced large portions of the Judaean Jewish population.
+Emperor Hadrian rebuilt Jerusalem as a Roman pagan colony named Aelia Capitolina, barred Jews from residing there, and merged the territory into the province of Syria Palaestina; Jews were prohibited from accessing the city except on the day of Tisha B'Av.
 Some Rabbis who survived the Roman persecution were allowed to continue their Talmudic academies in Syria Palaestina as long as they paid the Fiscus Judaicus tax.